AndersAskeland/Data-science/README.md

 # Data Science
-Notes and exercises related to data science.
+Notes and code related to data science.